spidermedic/reddit/README.md

  sc : deletes all comments in a subreddit (opt: subreddit)
  sp : deletes all posts in a subreddit    (opt: subreddit)

+Scrubby requires python 3.10 or higher as well as the praw and logging modules.